ApryseSDK/pdftron-react-native/README.md

 ```

 ##### handleBackButton
-Handle the back button in search mode.
+Handles the back button in search mode.
 Android only.

 Returns a Promise.